 This is the last few seconds of your video project and presents an engaging way for the U of G brand logo to appear accurately.

-Option 1: Blurred Background, PNG cornerstone over top.
-Download CORNERSTONE
+Secondary Choice (Option 1): Blurred Background, cornerstone over top.
+Download Cornerstone.

-If you need to include the University’s URL, please use the following format (should only be used for U of G URL’s):
+If you need to include the University’s URL, please use the following format:

 You are finished your project/film, what now?
 It’s a great idea to archive your project and acquire any b-roll from your film production company and save and organize in a file structure that is easy to search for future needs.